fenetikm/falcon/README.md

 ### Tmux<a name="tmux"></a>

 A tmux configuration file is included in the `tmux` directory.
-It depends on the colours in your terminal being set to the falcon colour scheme (e.g. iTerm2, Kitty or alacritty).
+It depends on the colours in your terminal being set to the Falcon colour scheme (e.g. iTerm2, Kitty or alacritty).
 To include into your tmux setup put something like the following in your `.tmux.conf`:

 ```
 source-file /path/to/falcon/tmux/falcon.conf